Repo Men: Production

-In 2007, screenwriters Eric Garcia and Garrett Lerner began working with Miguel Sapochnik on a screenplay based on a novel being written by Garcia.
+In 2007, screenwriters Eric Garcia and Garrett Lerner began working with Miguel Sapochnik on a screenplay based on a novel written by Garcia.
 The novel, Repossession Mambo, was published March 31, 2009.

 In June 2007, Universal Studios cast Jude Law and Forest Whitaker.
 Production began in September 2007.
 Casting for this film was done by Mindy Marin, production design by David Sandefur, art direction by Dan Yarhi, set decoration by Clive Thomasson, and costume design by Caroline Harris.
 Filming took place in Toronto, and the Greater Toronto Area in Ontario.

-Fight choreography was done by Hiro Koda and Jeff Imada.
+The fight choreography was done by Hiro Koda and Jeff Imada.
 Forest Whitaker has been a longtime student of Filipino Martial Arts under Dan Inosanto and it is featured heavily in the vicious blade and blunt-weapon fight scenes in the film.

 The score was composed by Marco Beltrami, who recorded his score with the Hollywood Studio Symphony at the Newman Scoring Stage at 20th Century Fox.